Drug Interactions between palbociclib and Perjeta

 Interactions between your drugs

-There were no interactions found in our database between palbociclib and Perjeta - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between palbociclib and Perjeta.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Palbociclib is in the drug class CDK 4/6 inhibitors.